japl-lang/JustAnotherJAPL/docs/bytecode.md

 ### Constant section

 This section of the file follows the headers and is meant to store all constants needed upon startup by the JAPL virtual machine.
 For example, the code `var x = 1;` would have the number one as a constant.
-Constants are a compile-time view of the state of the VM's stack at runtime.

 ## Behavior